adrianolszewski/model-based-testing-hypotheses/Tests/caterogical_data/Pearson_chi2_Wald_z_test_proportions.md

 ---

 We will assume independent binomial sampling and no small-sample corrections.
-The z-statistic for difference in 2 proportions (Rao) with unpooled variances is of the following form:
+The z-statistic for difference in 2 proportions (Rao) with pooled variances is of the following form:

 ``` math
 \begin{equation}